 Tip #1 - Keyboard Shortcuts For Power Users

-In addition to using the menu buttons on your toolbar, you can use the key combinations below as you type.
-This will help power users to add, edit and format content faster …
+As well as using the buttons in the editor toolbar, you can use the power key combinations below as you type.
+This can help you work faster …

 Additional Formatting Shortcuts